dkzndkfk12-gif/Quantum-Enhanced-Deep-Learning-Cryptanalysis-on-Round-Reduced-Speck32-64/README.md

    - [model_name]_keyrank.py: Rank all last round subkeys by using a trained model.
    - [model_name]_bayesian_singleround.py: Recover the last round key by using one neural distinguisher without any round extension.
    - [model_name]_bayesian: Recover 10-round subkey by using two neural distinguishers based on the Gohr's Bayesian key search technique.

+The users may need to change each parameter in the codes for their own purposes.